crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 - [ ] Restore missing examples
 - [ ] Add guard to migrations sse
 - [ ] Send data from migrations sse
-- [ ] Show seconds ticking if in log
 - [ ] Let scripts have different behavior with or without identities
 - [ ] Consider making it possible to load identities without groups
 - [ ] Reconsider token vs cookie
 - [ ] Use websockets > eventstream > polling
-- [ ] Update default styling for automations
-- [ ] Consider making it possible to set break-inside auto for table label and table
 - [ ] Review issues for crosscompute
 - [ ] Restore select view
 - [ ] Make it possible to make a tool from a spreadsheet